yliess86/PhDThesis/thesis.md

     f = fs[np.argmax(os)]
 ```

 **First Order Derivation:** A more efficient approach is to make the objective function $C$ and the model $f_\theta$ differentiable.
 This constraint allows us to compute the gradient of the cost $C$ with respect to the model's parameters $\theta$.
 The value $\nabla_\theta C$ can be obtained using backpropagation (discussed in the next sub-section @sec:backpropagation).
-This vector of first-order derivatives indicates the direction from which we need to move the weights $\theta$ away.
+This vector of first order derivatives indicates the direction from which we need to move the weights $\theta$ away.
 By taking small iterative steps toward the negative direction of the gradients, we can improve $\theta$.
 This algorithm is called +gd.
 In practice, due to the very large size of the datasets ($14,197,122$ images for ImageNet [@deng_2009]), the objective gradient is approximated using a small subset of the training data for each step referred to as a minibatch.
 This approximation of the +gd is called +sgd (see @lst:sgd).

 ```python {#lst:sgd}
 for step in range(1_000):